 (a) All applications for billboards shall be made in the name of the property owner and all permits for billboards shall be issued to the property owner.

-(b) Billboards shall be allowed only in C-2, C-4, M-1, M-2, M-3, PDC, PDI and PDE districts provided that, in PDE districts, billboards shall be allowed only in nonresidential areas.
+(b) Billboards shall be allowed only in C-2, C-4, M-1, M-2, M-3, nonresidential PDS, and PDM (nonresidential areas only) districts.

 (c) Billboards shall not be located within one thousand (1,000) feet of another billboard on either side of the same street, regardless of which direction the sign is viewed, as measured along the right-of-way from the nearest edge of the sign.
 Further, a billboard shall not be located within five hundred (500) feet of another billboard as measured by the radius around the billboard.